 Understanding environmental change

-• Interactions between biodiversity and environmental change (e.g., due to agriculture)
+• Causal interactions between biodiversity and environmental change (e.g., agriculture, climate change)

 Contact: Ruben Remelgado